Contact vs Contactless CAC Readers: A Complete Guide

 DoD CAC Card

-Contact readers require physical insertion of your CAC into a slot.
-Gold contacts on the card touch metal pins inside the reader, creating a direct electrical connection.
-This connection transmits data between your card’s chip and your computer.
+Contact readers require you to insert your CAC into a slot.
+Gold contacts on the card touch metal pins inside the reader, creating a direct electrical connection that transmits data between your card’s chip and your computer.

 • SCR3310v2 (most widely issued)